Battle of Marinka (2022–2023): Winter 2022–summer 2023 assaults

 Donetsk Oblast governor Pavlo Kyrylenko stated on 22 December 2022 that Marinka and the surrounding areas were "unlivable," and that there was "not a single surviving house."
 In January 2023, interviewed Ukrainian soldiers stated that fighting in Marinka was "hellish," and that with virtually no buildings left standing, they were fighting out of basements, rubble, and behind freestanding walls.
 On 30 January, Ukraine's 79th Brigade claimed it had repelled an infantry assault by a company of Russian troops towards Marinka.
 According to the Ukrainian General Staff, clashes intensified on 2 February with thirteen battles lasting two hours in Marinka.
 On 21 February, further Russian assaults on Marinka were reportedly repelled.
 Analysis by the British Ministry of Defence said that the effects of the Russian winter offensive were inconclusive in Marinka, with only minimal gains made despite "expending significant resources."

 On 15 April, Ukrainian general Oleksandr Tarnavskyi released video of six captured Russian soldiers near Marinka.
-On 24 May, Ukraine's General Staff said Marinka remained one of the epicenters of ongoing clashes during the war.
+On 24 May, Ukraine's General Staff said Marinka remained one of the epicentres of ongoing clashes during the war.

 In June 2023, Ukrainian soldiers on the front in Marinka claimed that Russian soldiers outnumbered Ukrainians 4:1 in manpower, and 6:1 in artillery.
 Most battles took place at close range, and in basements.
-Later in June, Russian troops were seen using unmanned VBIEDs using older armored vehicles to conduct attacks on Ukrainian troops in Marinka.
-It was reported on 13 July 2023, that Ukrainian forces had captured a Russian-held position in the "Zverinets" fortifications southwest of Marinka.
+Later in June, Russian troops were seen using unmanned VBIEDs using older armoured vehicles to conduct attacks on Ukrainian troops in Marinka.
+It was reported on 13 July that Ukrainian forces had captured a Russian-held position in the "Zverinets" fortifications southwest of Marinka.
 Around this time, Russian forces intensified attacks on the settlement.
-Hanna Maliar, the then-deputy defense minister of Ukraine, stated that the Russians were on the offensive in Marinka in September 2023.
+Hanna Maliar, the then-deputy defence minister of Ukraine, stated that the Russians were on the offensive in Marinka in September 2023.